 From our events calendar, just click on your upcoming concert to view whether the concert includes an Inside Music talk.

-Alexandra Amati-Camperi holds a BA/MA in Slavic Studies and Philology from the Università degli Studi di Pisa (Italy), degrees in piano from the Conservatory of Music of Lucca (Italy), and an MA and a Ph.D. in Musicology from Harvard University.
-She is Professor of Music and Chair of the Performing Arts Department at the University of San Francisco.
+Alexandra Amati-Camperi holds a BA/MA in Slavic studies and philology from the Università degli Studi di Pisa (Italy), degrees in piano from the Conservatory of Music of Lucca (Italy), and an MA and a Ph.D. in musicology from Harvard University.
+She is Professor of Music in the Performing Arts department at the University of San Francisco.

-Amati-Camperi has published books and papers on Renaissance, operatic, and gender-related topics.
+Ms. Amati-Camperi has published books and papers on Renaissance, operatic, and gender-related topics.
 She is currently writing a book about the presentation and treatment of women in opera, tentatively titled Euridice: The Evolution of the Mythical and Musical Other.
-In addition to the Symphony, she lectures and annotates programs for the San Francisco Opera, Philharmonia Baroque and other organizations.
+In addition to serving as a pre-concert lecturer for the San Francisco Symphony, she is a lecturer and program annotator for San Francisco Opera, the San Francisco Bach Choir, and other organizations.

 Scott Foglesong is Chair of Musicianship and Music Theory at the San Francisco Conservatory of Music, where he has been a faculty member since 1978.
-Mr. Foglesong also teaches in the Fall Freshman Program at the University of California in Berkeley, is on the faculty of the Fromm Institute for Lifelong Learning at USF, and serves as Program Annotator and Scholar in Residence for the Philharmonia Baroque Orchestra.
-He writes for the San Francisco Symphony’s Playbill and other publications.
+Mr. Foglesong is on the faculty of the Fall Freshman Program at the University of California at Berkeley and the Fromm Institute for Lifelong Learning at USF.
+A Contributing Writer to the San Francisco Symphony’s program book, he also serves as Program Annotator for the California Symphony and the New Hampshire Music Festival, and he was previously program annotator for the Philharmonia Baroque Orchestra.

-As a pianist, Foglesong has appeared with the Francesco Trio, Chanticleer and members of the San Francisco Symphony, and performed solo and chamber recitals around the country featuring Renaissance, ragtime, jazz and modern music.
+As a pianist, Mr. Foglesong has appeared with the Francesco Trio, Chanticleer, and members of the San Francisco Symphony.
 He was trained at the Peabody Conservatory, where he studied piano with Elizabeth Katzenellenbogen.
 At the San Francisco Conservatory, he studied piano with Nathan Schwartz, harpsichord with Laurette Goldberg, and theory with Sol Joseph and John Adams.

 Ronald Gallman, the San Francisco Symphony’s Director of Education and Youth Orchestra, is a music educator who has written and lectured extensively on symphonic repertoire, chamber music, and opera.
 Gallman manages the San Francisco Symphony’s Inside Music talks and oversees the SFS’s extensive slate of education initiatives.